ZoltanSzarvas0209/mp2_hulkanasium/README.md

     </details>

 3. JavaScript validation: I  ran the code through https://jshint.com/ to validate my javascript.
 There were no errors , however high number of warnings were issued.
     Investigating the warning I found that most relates to javascript versions and had no effect on the application so I decided not to address them.
 Further issue were due to missing or unneccessary semicolons, all of which had been replaced or cleared accordingly.
 Finally had several warning relating to unused variables.
-I found that these are due to accessibility by the software as the each js file were tested seperately.
+I found that these are due to accessibility by the software as each js file were tested seperately and no relating files were loaded in the validator.

     I also ran the code using JSLint.
 IT has highlighted other warnings such as lines longer than 80 character, undeclared 'documents' and use double quotes instead of singles.
 I did some research on the warnings highlighted and found that the 80 character lenght is a convention that dates back to punch cards and there is no hard limit in modern practises.
 I have modified some of my single line comment into doubles to decrese the warnings.
 I also found that single quotes warnings are highlighted because of SQL and JSON compatibility and JavaScript guideline do recommend using double quotes which also ensures consistency.
 I have modified my code after my findings.
 Finally, high number of warnings due to undeclared 'document' which was mitigated using the code /*jslint browser:true */ to enable browser enviroment.

+    Similarly to previous section, 404 validation here been added after deployment.
+There were no issues other than warnings like previous files with the causes explained above.

 -   <details> <summary> JSHint Quiz VALIDATION </summary>
     <img src="assets/readme-images/jsvalidationquiz.png">